grundium-frontend/get-creative/README.md

 3. Make it look nice, try to match the theme of the app with the content, but don't go over the top (don't spend more than a few hours)
 4. Make informed decisions.
 Use what you think is suitable for e.g., state management, making HTTP requests, rendering the map.
 5. Just to make things a little simpler, see the following UI wireframe example.
 But as long as the required functionality is there, feel free to change anything.
+6. Create a GitHub repository for your solution, make a demo available (GitHub pages), and send us the link.

 ![localImage](./assets/Task.png)